bixbydevelopers/capsule-samples-collection/README.md

 This will update the user data if it exists, otherwise it will create it.
 We demonstrate 2 types of persistence:
 - A property with a single state that gets replaced with any incoming value. `nl("Crown Guru as the big boss")`
-- A property with multiple values that get appended with any incoming value(s). `nl("Enlist Kavin, Bobby and Stewart")` followed by `Conscript Norberto` will result in an army of 4 minions.
+- A property with multiple values that get appended with any incoming value(s). `nl("Enlist Kavin, Bobby and Stewart")` followed by `nl("Conscript Norberto")` will result in an army of 4 minions.

 ### DELETE